 Each organization needs a clear vision, mission, goals, objectives, and long-term strategies to make their business a movement.
-These statements help in outlining organization future.
+These statements help in outlining the organization’s future.
 Also, create a mental image of the organization.
 But many professionals use these terms interchangeably.
-They mixed up meanings and create confusions.
+They mixed up meanings and create confusion.
 In this blog, I will discuss to burst the differences between these terms.

-- What the organizations want to achieve – reflected by Vision, Mission, and Objectives
+- What the organizations want to achieve – reflected by the Vision mission and objectives of companies.

 - And how they are going to achieve the above “what”- reflected by the Strategies and Tactics.
 These are long term and short-term implementation plans respectively.

 Organizations gain real strength when these statements show: